pantheon-systems/terminus-autopilot-plugin/README.md

 ## Development

 ### Releases
 Releases are published using [autotag](https://github.com/autotag-dev/autotag), with a release published on each PR's merge to `main`.
 This project expects Autotag's [default scheme](https://github.com/autotag-dev/autotag).
+Releases can be skipped by adding `[ci skip]` or similar [magic keywords](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-workflow-runs/skipping-workflow-runs) to the commit message.